manatlan/guy/docs/howto_build_apk_android.md

 ## Deploy in android's playstore

 You will need to sign your apk, before uploading it.
+You will need [OpenJDK tools](https://openjdk.java.net/tools/index.html) !

+To release your apk:

+    $ buildozer android release

+It will produce an apk file ...

 ** TODO **
 ** TODO **